-Good game concepts make good games.
-Think Portal, a gold standard when it comes to innovative concept design.
+Good game concept makes a good game.
+Think Portal, a gold standard when it comes to innovative game concept design.
 The one mechanic (the ability to make two portals and travel between them) lends itself to a whole array of puzzles.
 Designing new core gameplay concepts such as this one can be summed up in a simple 3-step process.

 1. Playing in your head

 The first stage requires getting creative, really creative; this comes more naturally to some than others.
 To those who have grown through the decades enjoying arcades, consoles, PC, and now are now moving onto VR, the tetris effect is probably a familiar phenomenon, and you have probably spent hours thinking about your favourite games.

 I like to use this to my advantage.
 The ability to get immersed in games, and for them to become a part of your reality outside the game is, perhaps unsurprisingly, a powerful tool when designing new core gameplay concepts.
 It gives you the ability to think of the most interesting, original, even broken thing you can play, and play it out in your head.